gudiseva/stackedit/OTA-Ignite/Session 10 - Odd Enhancers.md

 | Supply | Fresh Zone | 1st Touch | 2nd Touch or more than 50% in |
 | Demand | Fresh Zone | 1st Touch | 2nd Touch or more than 50% in |

-> The “fresher” the Zone, the higher probability that price will turn in that Supply or Demand Zone
+`The “fresher” the Zone, the higher probability that price will turn in that Supply or Demand Zone.`